 The part(s) or condition(s) listed below for the symptom Washer won't spin are ordered from most likely to least likely to occur.
 Check or test each item, starting with the items at the top of the page.

 The lid switch assembly prevents the washer from spinning when the lid is open.
 If the lid switch assembly fails, the washer will not spin.
 To determine if the lid switch assembly is defective, use a multimeter to test the lid switch for continuity.
 If the lid switch does not have continuity, replace it.

-If the washer won't spin, the clutch assembly might be worn out.
 The clutch assembly makes the connection between the transmission and the inner tub.
-It is designed to allow the tub to get up to the proper spin speed gradually.
-As the clutch wears out it may prevent the tub from spinning.
-The clutch is not repairable, if it is loud or not working properly it will need to be replaced.
+It helps the tub to gradually get up to the proper spin speed.
+If the clutch is worn out, it may prevent the tub from spinning.
+The clutch is not repairable—if the clutch is worn out, replace it.

 The drive motor might be defective.
 However, the drive motor is rarely at fault for this symptom.
 Before replacing the drive motor, first check all of the more commonly defective washer components.
 If none of those components are defective, consider replacing the drive motor.
 To determine if the drive motor is defective, first ensure that the motor is getting power.
 If the drive motor hums but doesn’t run, is noisy, or does not turn freely, replace it.

 The washer transmission might be worn out or defective.
 Transmissions have gears in them that can fail causing the washer to not spin.
 However, this is almost never the case.
 Before replacing the transmission, first check all of the other more commonly defective parts.